THE CHALLENGES OF HAVING TO COPE WITH EXCEPTIONAL CONDITIONS

 Harvard’s Heidi Gardner has found that: “As innovation hinges more and more on interdisciplinary cooperation, digitalization transforms business at a breakneck pace, and globalization increasingly requires people to work across national borders, the demand for executives who can lead projects at [the disciplinary] interfaces keeps rising.”

 ROUNDMAP’s Grandmaster Program isn’t about becoming a jack of all trades.
 It is about increasing your capacity to help determine what’s best for the firm while moving forward.

 By acknowledging that top-level executives’ main priority is to manage the ongoing business, while corporate governance officials primarily look backward companies need to ask themselves: Who’s looking forward?

-We’ve seen how detrimental it can be when CEOs rely largely on signals of potential threats and opportunities to reach the top in time and undisturbed ─ they won’t and you can’t steer a ship with hindsight vision!
+We’ve seen how detrimental it can be when CEOs think that they can rely on signals of potential threats and opportunities to reach the top in time and undisturbed ─ they won’t and you can’t steer a ship with hindsight vision!